benhoff/blog/content/pyqt-signals-slots.rst

 Let me let you in on a little secret.
 Signals and slots?
 They're magical.
 Seriously, they are pretty cool.

 Let's go back to our face recognition example.
-This time since we `know layouts`, we're going to build our own widget so that we can better hook up our signals and slots.
+This time since we know layouts due to the `layout management`_ post, we're going to build our own widget so that we can better hook up our signals and slots.

 This is going to track closely to the `face detection post`_ where I originally created this widget.